 - Improper or misapplied terms

-Content editing and line editing are perhaps most fundamental kinds of revision to apply to these documents, but proofreading is also needed to ensure your admissions essay will have maximum impact and help you get into your school or academic position of choice.
+Content editing and line editing are perhaps the most fundamental kinds of revision to apply to these documents, but proofreading is also needed to ensure your admissions essay will have maximum impact and help you get into your school or academic position of choice.

 Proofreading for business documents, CVs, and resumes